 - Exams and screening tests

-The board certified gynecologists at High Lakes Health Care provide well woman exams in Bend, OR.
+The board-certified gynecologists at High Lakes Health Care provide well woman exams at our women’s health clinic.
 Find out what you can expect during your exam and schedule your appointment at High Lakes Health Care today.

 What to Expect for Your Annual Gynecology Exams

 In addition to checking your height, weight, and blood pressure, your gynecologist will ask you questions about your general health, menstrual period and sexual activities.
 During your exam, your gynecologist will perform the following exams and tests.

 During your breast exam, your gynecologist will check your breasts for signs of any potential problems, such as a lump.
 He or she will examine each breast by moving his or her fingers around your breast in a pattern.
 You may also be shown how to perform monthly self-examinations.

 During your pelvic exam, your doctor will examine your vagina, cervix and reproductive organs.
 Once you place your feet against footrests at the end of the examining table and slide forward, your doctor will then insert an instrument called a speculum into your vagina to gently spread the walls apart to examine the area.
 Your doctor then places one or two gloved, lubricated fingers into your vagina and the other hand presses on your abdomen from the outside to check the size, position, and shape of your internal pelvic organs.
 The pelvic exam may feel a bit uncomfortable, but should not hurt.

 A Pap smear checks for abnormal cells in the cervix that could lead to cancer.
 Your gynecologist will insert a small cotton-tipped swab through the vagina into the cervix.
 Cells are removed from the cervix and sent to a laboratory to be checked for any abnormalities.
 The Pap smear is painless.

 These assessments should include screening, evaluation and counseling, and immunizations based on age and risk factors.